Certificates for triangular equivalence and rank profiles: Linear communication interactive certificates

 \begin{theorem} Let $A \in \mathbb{F}^{m \times n}$, and let $S$ be a finite subset of $\mathbb{F}$.
 The interactive certificate~\ref{cert:upper_rank} of an upper bound for the rank of $A$ is sound, with probability larger than $1-\frac{1}{|S|}$, perfectly complete, occupies $2n$ communication space, can be computed in $LINSYS(r)$ and verified in $2\mu(A) + n$ time. \end{theorem}

 \begin{theorem} Let $A \in \mathbb{F}^{m \times n}$, and let $S$ be a finite subset of $\mathbb{F}$.
 The interactive certificate~\ref{cert:lower_rank} of a lower bound for the rank of $A$ is sound, , with probability larger than $1-\frac{1}{|S|}$, perfectly complete and occupies $n + 2r$ communication space, can be computed in $LINSYS(r)$ and verified in $\mu(A)+r$ operations. \end{theorem} We now consider a column rank profile certificate: the Prover is given a matrix $A$, and answers the column rank profile of $A$, $\mathcal{J} = (c_1, \dots, c_r)$.
-In order to certify this column rank profile, we need to certify two properties:
+In order to certify this column rank profile, we need to certify two properties: \begin{compactenum} \item the columns given by $\mathcal{J}$ are linearly independent; \item the columns given by $\mathcal{J}$ form the lexicographically smallest set of independent columns of $A$. \end{compactenum}